vitessio/website/content/en/docs/16.0/reference/compatibility/mysql-compatibility.md

 Vitess as of now **only** supports modification of isolation level at the session scope.
 The change in isolation level only changes the shard level transaction isolation level and not the global Vitess level.

-More details about the isolation level can be read on [MySQL reference manual](https://dev.mysql.com/doc/refman/8.0/en/set-transaction.html).
+More details about the isolation level can be read in the [MySQL reference manual](https://dev.mysql.com/doc/refman/8.0/en/set-transaction.html).

 ## Cross-shard Transactions